sparrow 0.9.0

 Apply an algorithm to an untyped array

-This example demonstrates how to apply an algorithm to an untyped array using the array::visit method.
+This example demonstrates how to apply an algorithm to an untyped array using the sparrow::array::visit method.
 This method determines the type of the internal array that stores the data and passes it to the user-defined functor.
 As a result, the functor must be designed to handle any typed array provided by Sparrow.

-#include "thrid-party-lib.hpp"
+#include "third-party-lib.hpp"

 namespace sp = sparrow;